Auckland Suburbs – Guide for Backpackers

 For more birdlife encounters, visit the gannet colony at Otakamiro Point, Muriwai.
 The viewing platform allows you to feast your eyes on rock formations dotted with nesting gannets.

 New Zealand’s most accessible marine reserve is at Goat Island.
 The crystal clear waters make it easy to spot the colourful fish.
-You can either choose from the dive activity providers to take you to the best spots, see the fish from a glass bottom boat, or take your snorkel and simply go for a dip!
+You can either choose from the dive activity providers to take you to the best spots, see the fish from a glass-bottom boat, or take your snorkel and simply go for a dip!
+Check out 5 Fun Things to Do at Goat Island Marine Reserve for more inspiration.
+For more great snorkelling beaches, see 5 Best Beaches for Snorkelling in Auckland.

 After a hard day of being a badass backpacker, relax in the Waiwera Thermal Pools where you can also watch a movie from the movie pool.

-Who would of thought that after just a 40min drive from Auckland central you could be in complete wilderness?
-Waitakere Ranges Regional Park is more than 16000ha of rainforest, streams, waterfalls and beaches.
+Who would have thought that after just a 40min drive from Auckland central you could be in the complete wilderness?
+Waitakere Ranges Regional Park is more than 16,000ha of rainforest, streams, waterfalls and beaches.
 Well-maintained bridges and boardwalks take you through the forest to sensational waterfalls, like the multiple-tiered Kitekite Falls and the fantastical Fairy Falls.
-You can reach Kitekite Falls by taking the Kitekite Track at the end of Glen Esk Road.
+You can reach Kitekite Falls by taking the Kitekite Track at the end of Glen Esk Road in Piha.
 To get to Fairy Falls it is a 45min walk from Scenic Drive.

 With the huge international movement in the airport, it comes to no surprise that Manukau is known to be the most multicultural area of New Zealand with around 165 ethnicities.
 This is celebrated every third Sunday of the month with a Live Day at Howick Historical Village.
 Historical events are reenacted by costumed villagers.